ncy9371/K8sGPUSharing/README.md

     allocatedGPUMap := map of GPUID=>usage

     for each Pod on Node:
+        if !
+Pod.Name.Contains("mtgpupod-occupypod")
             availableGPU -= sum of "nvidia.com/gpu" request of containers in Pod

     for each MtgpuPod on Node:
         if GPUID of MtgpuPod in allocatedGPUMap exists: